nheidloff/blog-nh/_posts/2025-06-27-mcp-acp-a2a-agent-protocols.md

 ## Comparison

-My college Sandi Besen wrote a great article [Comparison of MCP, ACP, and A2A Protocols](https://medium.com/@sandibesen/an-unbiased-comparison-of-mcp-acp-and-a2a-protocols-0b45923a20f3) which compares the three protocols in more detail.
+My colleague Sandi Besen wrote a great article [Comparison of MCP, ACP, and A2A Protocols](https://medium.com/@sandibesen/an-unbiased-comparison-of-mcp-acp-and-a2a-protocols-0b45923a20f3) which compares the three protocols in more detail.

 ![image](/assets/img/2025/06/comparison-sandi-besen.jpeg)